-Regular running shoes may worsen any Achilles tendonitis.
-Hence, prioritize getting running shoes approved for Achilles tendonitis = in addition to RICE & eccentric therapy.
+Conventional running shoes may worsen your Achilles tendonitis.
+So, besides practicing RICE Treatment & eccentric therapy, get running shoes approved for Achilles tendonitis.
 Hopefully, this guide helps.

-To relieve the Achilles tendon pain, I advise Asics Gel-Nimbus 18 (for Men / for Women) as the best running shoes for Achilles tendonitis.
+Summary: To relieve the Achilles tendon pain, I advise ASICS Men’s Gel-Nimbus 18 (for Men / for Women) as the best running shoes for Achilles tendonitis.
 It has FlyteFoam midsole (for a responsive ride) and Forefoot & Rearfoot GEL Cushioning.

-Review: 11 Best Running Shoes for Achilles Tendonitis 2018
+Review: Our 7 Best Running Shoes for Achilles Tendonitis 2019

-Sidenote: Achilles Tendonitis arises from an abrupt increase in workout rate for heavy women or training outdoors in winter.
-Try stretching the tendon, eccentric exercises, & the Rest, Icing, Compression and Elevation.
-Take Eliud Kipchoge’s Pace Challenge or HIIT training shoes?
+Achilles Tendonitis arises from a sudden increase in workout rate for heavy women or training outdoors in winter.
+Try stretching the tendon, Rest, Icing, Compression, and Elevation.
+Take Eliud Kipchoge’s Pace Challenge?

 The shoe is a neutral type runners, its 10.6 ounces weight, the heel-to-toe offset is 10mm and it’s designed for road or street surfaces terrain.
 Further, the additional gel enhances your trail adaptability.
 If you are an under-pronator or a neutral runner, Asics gel-nimbus 18 will great for preventing or recovering as they provide top cushioning.